Steve Hardin is in his third season as the head men’s basketball coach at Lees-McRae College.

 “Coach Hardin is a tireless worker who has the best interest of the student athletes in mind.
 He recruits high character and talented players that will succeed on and off the floor.”- Scott Cherry (Head Coach, High Point University, 1993 National Champion for UNC)

-“Coach Hardin will do a tremendous job bringing the passion and “fire” to Lees-McRae basketball through his work ethic and energy; He is an extremely hard worker on the court and on the recruiting trail.”- Will Wade (Head Coach, University of Tennessee at Chattanooga)
+“Coach Hardin will do a tremendous job bringing the passion and “fire” to Lees-McRae basketball through his work ethic and energy; He is an extremely hard worker on the court and on the recruiting trail.”- Will Wade (Head Coach, Virginia Commonwealth University)

 2013-2014 season under Hardin brought twelve new faces to the team.
 The Bobcats started off the season with the best record start in school history at 6-2 and 3-1 mark vs region contenders out of the South Atlantic Conference.
 Under Coach Hardin's FIRE system the team averaged 81 points per contest, shot 780 Free throws (No. 1 in Conference Carolinas and No. 41 NCAA) at 72.6%, 9.6 steals per game (No. 1 in Conference Carolinas and No. 36 NCAA).
-Jacquise Moore (Concord, N.C.) lead the conference carolina's in steals 2.3 per contest.
-Mike Chambers (Winston Salem, N.C.) lead the bobcats in scoring 18.6 points per game and fifth overall in Conference Carolina.
+Moore (Concord, N.C.) led the Conference Carolinas in steals 2.3 per contest.
 A balanced scoring attack lead the Bobcats with posting five players averaging over 10 points per game.

-The Bobcats posted a combined grade point average of 3.0 as a team in Coach Hardin’s first year at the helm, graduating eight seniors.
+During the 2012-2013 season, the Bobcats posted a combined grade-point average of 3.0 as a team in Coach Hardin’s first year at the helm, graduating eight seniors.
 Illawong, Australia native Daniel Sepokas ranked eighth in the conference in scoring to lead the Bobcats.

 Hardin joined the Bobcats during the 2010-2011 season following a successful stint at Bluefield College in Bluefield, Va. as the head women’s basketball coach.
 During his three-year tenure at Bluefield, Hardin earned Appalachian Athletic Conference Coach of the Year honors while leading the Rams to their highest finish in the AAC standings.